Few answers on who asked feds to circle a Predator surveillance drone over Minneapolis protests

 Walz has said he has been in touch with military authorities in Washington to discuss logistical and intelligence support as authorities worked last weekend to regain control of the streets in Minneapolis and St. Paul.
 His office didn’t return phone calls and e-mails seeking comment.

-The agency said it bought the drones to help its counterterrorism operations and spot illegal border crossings, and has been using Predator drones to help law enforcement agencies since 2005.
+The agency said it bought the drones to help its counterterrorism operations and to spot illegal border crossings, and it has been using Predator drones to help law enforcement agencies since 2005.

 The drone sent over Minneapolis was “preparing to provide live video” to law enforcement officers on the ground, “giving them situational awareness, maximizing public safety, while minimizing the threat to personnel and assets,” the statement read.
 “After arriving into the Minneapolis airspace, the requesting agency determined that the aircraft was no longer needed for operational awareness and departed back to Grand Forks.”